 Pro Decent warranty

 The warranty period is four years for the unit, but you need to keep in mind that the battery is only covered for two years.

-The unit itself can operate for about 30 minutes straight, impressive compared to other alternatives that only can last for 15 minutes.
+The unit itself can operate for about 30 minutes straight, which is impressive compared to other alternatives that only run for about 15 minutes.